Adult Christian Education

-This class will begin in early January and will be geared toward introducing students in our ESL program to the Bible and Christianity.
-The class is oriented to people who are learning English; people who are not believers, but would like to investigate the claims of Christianity; new Christians who would like to learn more about the Bible and Christian doctrine; anyone who would like to participate in our ongoing Cross Cultural ministry to internationals.
+This class is geared toward introducing students in our ESL program to the Bible and Christianity.
+The class is oriented to people who are learning English; people who are not believers but would like to investigate the claims of Christianity; new Christians who would like to learn more about the Bible and Christian doctrine; anyone who would like to participate in our ongoing Cross Cultural ministry to internationals.

 The Parables of Jesus

 We will be studying the parables of Jesus using the Deeper Connections Bible Study Series from Rose Publishing.

 About a third of Jesus’ teaching that survives in the New Testament was delivered in the form of parables.
 Jesus used stories about real life situations that 1st century people would have been familiar with to teach the spiritual truths he meant to convey.
 If there is one central theme on which the parables focused, it is the Kingdom of God.
 Jesus began his ministry by travelling around the Galilean countryside announcing that the kingdom of heaven had arrived and calling people to repentance.
 The coming of the kingdom that Jesus announced, however, had very little in common with the expectations of the Jewish people who had been anticipating it for centuries.
 Jesus used the parables to correct common misconceptions of the kingdom, and to instruct people regarding what the kingdom is, and what it means to be a participant in it.
 His parables often begin with the phrase, “The kingdom of heaven is like…”

 This series focuses on six important themes in Jesus’ teaching about the kingdom in the parables:

 1) The Coming of the Kingdom (Mt.
 13:24-33)

 2) The Grace of the Kingdom (Lk.
 7:36-50)

 3) The God of the Kingdom (Lk.
 15:11-32)